puter/nd00333-capstone/starter_file/README.md

 *NOTE:* This file is a template that you can use to create the README for your project.
 The *TODO* comments below will highlight the information you should be sure to include.

-# Your Project Title Here
+# Stroke Prediction Utility - Chad Puterbaugh

 *TODO:* Write a short introduction to your project.